elastisys/compliantkubernetes/README.md

 * Done today is better than perfect tomorrow.
 * Write for the project, not the company.
 * A picture is worth 1000 words.
 Use Graphviz, Terminal screenshots, or GIFs.
 Focus on the content, leave aesthetics for another day.
 Prefer PNG with a width of 1200px.
-* Perspective: Put yourself in the shoes of the user or operator.
+* Perspective: Put yourself in the shoes of the user or administrator.
 What documentation would you like to read as a newcomer?
 * Use "we" for the writer(s).
 Use "you" for the reader.
 * Write in [plain English](http://www.plainenglish.co.uk/how-to-write-in-plain-english.html).
-* Ordering of ideas: Aim for the happy flow: How would a first-time user/operator interact with the system?
+* Ordering of ideas: Aim for the happy flow: How would a first-time user/administrator interact with the system?
 In what order would they do things?
 * Please capitalize Kubernetes concepts (Pod, Volume, etc.) for consistency with the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/pods/).
 * Link to relevant upstream documentation.
 * Please contribute to a branch and create a PR.